Fresno State vs. Nevada NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Fresno State and its opponents have gone over the current 62.5-point total in three of seven games (42.9%) this season.
+- Fresno State's games this season have gone over 65 points three of seven times.

+- Saturday's over/under is 7.2 points lower than the two team's combined 72.2 points per game average.

-- The two teams combine to score 72.2 points per game, 9.7 more than the total in this contest.
+- The 42.8 combined points per game that these two squads have allowed this season are 22.2 fewer than the 65 over/under in this contest.

-- This contest's over/under is 19.7 points above the 42.8 these two squads combine to surrender per game this season.

 Fresno State Stats and Trends

-- The Bulldogs are 3-2 ATS when favored by 3 points or more this season.
+- In Fresno State's seven games this year, it has five wins against the spread.

+- So far this season, the Bulldogs have been installed as favorites by a 3-point margin or more five times and are 3-2 ATS in those games.

-- Fresno State's games this year have hit the over in 42.9% of its opportunities (three times in seven games with a set point total).
+- Fresno State's games this year have gone over the point total in 42.9% of its opportunities (three times in seven games with a set point total).

-- When Fresno State scores more than 23.5 points, it is 4-2 against the spread and 4-2 overall.
+- When Fresno State records more than 23.5 points, it is 4-2 against the spread and 4-2 overall.

-- In games that Fresno State piles up over 377.7 yards, the team is 3-2 against the spread and 4-1 overall.
+- When Fresno State churns out more than 377.7 yards, the team is 3-2 against the spread and 4-1 overall.

 - This year, the Bulldogs have turned the ball over 15 times, three more than the Wolf Pack's takeaways (12).